HiMoE-VLA: Hierarchical Mixture-of-Experts for Generalist Vision-Language-Action Policies: Method

+HiMoE-VLA is trained with a flow-matching loss for action generation and two routing regularizers matched to the hierarchy: AS-Reg for boundary action-space specialization and HB-Reg for balanced utilization of the adjacent HB-MoE experts.
+The objective is

-\paragraph{Flow-Matching Loss.} We adopt the flow-matching objective~\citep{flowmatching} to model the conditional distribution of action sequences, as it provides a more stable and efficient alternative to traditional diffusion training.
-Given an action chunk $A_t = [a_t, a_{t+1}, \ldots, a_{t+H-1}]$, flow matching defines a continuous-time trajectory that transports a noise distribution to the target action distribution.
-Specifically, we define perturbed actions as:
+\paragraph{Flow-Matching Loss.} We adopt the flow-matching objective~\citep{flowmatching} to model the conditional distribution of action sequences, as it provides a stable and efficient alternative to traditional diffusion training.
+Given an action chunk $A_t = [a_t, a_{t+1}, \ldots, a_{t+H-1}]$, flow matching defines a continuous-time trajectory that transports a noise distribution to the target action distribution:

-where $\tau$ is the flow-matching timestep.
-The model then learns a vector field $v_\theta$ that predicts the denoising direction:
+The model learns a vector field $v_\theta$ that predicts the denoising direction:

-where $o_t$ denotes the visual observation, $l$ the language instruction, and $q_t$ the proprioceptive state.
-During training, $\tau$ is sampled from a Beta distribution, following practices in recent work such as~\cite{black2024pi_0}, to emphasize noisier steps and thereby improve robustness.
+During training, $\tau$ is sampled from a Beta distribution following~\citep{black2024pi_0}.
 At inference time, future actions are generated by integrating the learned vector field from $\tau = 0$ to $\tau = 1$, starting from Gaussian noise.

-\paragraph{Action-Space Regularization (AS-Reg).} The \textbf{AS-MoE}, located at shallow layers of the H-MoE, is designed to capture fine-grained variations in action spaces, such as differences between joint-based and end-effector–based control.
-To reinforce this specialization, we introduce an \emph{Action-Space Regularization} (AS-Reg) based on a contrastive objective.
-Let $u \in \{1, \ldots, U\}$ index tokens in the input sequence.
-For each token $u$, we treat pairs of experts $(i,j)$ assigned to the same action-space token as positive pairs, while pairs $(i,k)$ with $k \neq j$ are considered negatives.
-Denote by $h_{i,u}$ the score produced by expert $i$ for token $u$.
-The loss is defined as

-where $\tau$ is a temperature parameter, $N$ is the number of experts, and $\operatorname{sim}(\cdot,\cdot)$ denotes cosine similarity.
-By encouraging agreement among experts routed to the same action-space tokens while reducing similarity to others, this objective guides AS-MoE experts toward targeted specialization, ensuring that action-space heterogeneity is effectively captured at shallow layers.

-\paragraph{Heterogeneity-Balancing Regularization (HB-Reg).} The \textbf{HB-MoE}, in contrast, functions in deeper layers to progressively abstract broader sources of heterogeneity—spanning robot embodiments, sensor configurations, and scene variations—and to consolidate them into shared knowledge.
-To support this role, we introduce \emph{Heterogeneity-Balancing Regularization} (HB-Reg).

-Let $N$ denote the number of experts, $K$ the number of routed experts per token (top-$K$ gating), $U$ the number of tokens in the sequence, and $s_{i,u} \in [0,1]$ the gating score assigned to expert $i$ for the $u$-th token.
-After top-$K$ selection, we define a binary routing indicator